ludelah/ludelah/README.md

 ### Hi there 👋
 I'm a starting programmer.
-- Currently learning: CSS, React and C 🌱
+- Currently learning: SQL, Prisma and C 🌱

 <!--